How to Increase Your Self-Esteem

 Learn to accept yourself

 Sometimes it’s too painful to accept that you’re not everything you want to be.
 But you must remember that you also have special qualities that are important to others.
-Instead of worrying about what you might be missing in your life, whether you’re overweight or have a job you hate, start trying to appreciate what you do have.
+Instead of worrying about what might be missing in your life, whether you’re overweight or have a job you hate, and start trying to appreciate what you do have.

 Your self-esteem will improve when you can stand up and give thanks for your family, friends, and all the other good things you have in your life.
 Sometimes just a change in perspective will make you happier.

 Be socialHaving a social support network is important in order to improve your self-esteem.
 Knowing that you have people who will always stand by you will give you a sense of security and the confidence that you need.

 In addition, spending time with friends and family helps you eliminate stress.
 Remember that stress negatively affects your cardiovascular system.
 Take time to talk to your friends, creating and sharing memories that will last for the rest of your life.

 Be sure to surround yourself with people who are positive and supportive.
 Negative criticism and toxic relationships are some of the greatest enemies of your self-esteem.

 Make a list of your qualities and values